-Flexible working pitfalls and how to embed a great flex culture
+Flexible working challenges and how to embed a great flex culture

 With people told to "take advantage of policies", support for flexible working feels insincere.
 So people just don’t apply.
 And you wander why flexible working doesn't work.
 It’s HR’s job, therefore, to tackle those reservations.
 And help managers embed a flexible working culture across the business.